Lockheed YF-22: Design evolution

 By mid-1987, detailed weight analysis of Configuration 595/1095 revealed that it was overweight by 9000 lb even if it could still nominally meet maneuver parameters.
 With weight likely to increase and compromises not forthcoming, the team chose to completely start over with a new design in July 1987, with Lockheed bringing a new director of design engineering, Richard Cantrell.
 (Note: Richard Heppe, president of Lockheed California Company, would also play a major role.)
 Various different layouts were explored and after an intensive three-month effort, the team chose a new design, Configuration 614/1114, as the starting point in late 1987 with shoulder-mounted inlets and diamond-like delta wings similar to General Dynamics' design, and four empennage tail surfaces; notably, the diamond-like delta's aerodynamic characteristics approached the original swept trapezoidal profile's while offering much lower structural weight due to the longer root chord.
 The design evolved through the rest of 1987 and into May 1988, when Configuration 632/1132 was frozen as the YF-22.
 Changes include the shapes of the empennage surfaces to diamond-like and recontouring of the fore and aft fuselage to reduce wave drag following the deletion of the thrust reverser requirement after another SRR; the prototype thrust vectoring nozzles still retained some thrust reversing hardware provisions however, resulting in the prototype aft fuselage being bulkier than needed.
-Ultimately, the 50,000-lb takeoff weight still proved to be unachievable for both the Lockheed and Northrop teams, and was adjusted to 60000 lb, resulting in engine thrust increasing from 30000 lbf to 35000 lbf class.
-While the YF-22 configuration was frozen at an immature state relatively soon after the redesign to begin construction of the prototypes, the team continued evolving the configuration and PSC design into the F-22 for full-scale development.
+Ultimately, the desired 50,000-lb takeoff weight still proved to be unachievable for both the Lockheed and Northrop teams, and was adjusted to 60000 lb, resulting in the required engine thrust increasing from 30000 lbf to 35000 lbf class.
+While the YF-22 configuration was frozen at an immature state relatively soon after the redesign to begin construction of the prototypes, the team continued evolving the PSC F-22 configuration for full-scale development.